AndreasWillibaldWeber/ProgGame/README.md

 * [X] Create a GitHub actions workflow for automatic builds.
 * [X] Create UI for programming and for program output.
 * [X] Connect UI with Python interpreter.
-  * Program execution button works.
+  * [X] Program execution button works.
-  * Editor and output clear button works.
+  * [X] Editor and output clear button works.
 * [ ] Implement Game Logic.
-  * The player is given 5 randomly selected programming tasks one after the other, which must be solved in a single attempt.
+  * [ ] The player is given 5 randomly selected programming tasks one after the other, which must be solved in a single attempt.
+  * [ ] Create 5 tasks as examples
-  * Button to start a game round works.
+  * [ ] Button to start a game round works.
-  * Button to reset a game works.
+  * [ ] Button to reset a game works.
-  * Input field for player name works.
+  * [ ] Input field for player name works.
-  * Tasks, tests and template code can be defined by files.
+  * [ ] Tasks, tests and template code can be defined by files.
 * [ ] A List of player names that have completely solved a round can be displayed

 ## License